Shedrack-Sunday/Conference-Page-Design/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to thank Microverse for providing the guide to build this projecr
 - The original design of this work is credited to `Chindy Shin`
->The Creative license is also credited to [Chindy Shindy](https://www.behance.net/adagio07)
+- The Creative license is also credited to [Chindy Shindy](https://www.behance.net/adagio07)

 ## 📝 License <a name="license"></a>